-Both a memorial as well as a green oasis: Rising an additional 40 metres, the Birkenkopf is an artificial hill formed from rubble of the Second World Wa
+Both a memorial as well as a green oasis: Rising an additional 40 metres, the Birkenkopf is an artificial hill formed from rubble of the Second World War

 All of this was a completely new way of thinking and in that sense it was typical of Stuttgart.
 For centuries the city has been one of the most important centres of innovation in Germany.
 The automobile, the modern wind turbine, the spark plug and the calculator, the Leitz folder, the electric hand drill and the copying machine were all invented here.
 For decades, more patent applications have been filed in Stuttgart than anywhere else in Germany, over 400 per 100,000 inhabitants.
 Every seventh euro German companies invest in research and development is spent by a company in this region.
 This is equal to an investment into Germany's technological future of 13 million euros, every day.
 Almost 25 percent of the workforce in Stuttgart are employed by a high-tech company, a rate unmatched anywhere else in Europe.
 With this in mind, the organically curved Mercedes-Benz Museum with its huge window fronts and cavernous interior spaces may well be regarded as a cathedral of automobility.
-Daimler alone employs about 81,000 people in this region, Bosch about 35,000, and Porsche there is efficient and unpretentious, but definitely not cool.
-But the products are among the best you can find in the field of mechanical engineering today."
-Stuttgart's tech expertise is appreciated as far afield as Hollywood: About a third of the visual effects for the fourth season of "Game Of Thrones" was created by Mackevision in Stuttgart.
+Daimler alone employs about 81,000 people in this region, Bosch about 35,000, and Porsche about 18,000.